marko-cerovac/material.nvim/README.md

 ## 🔱 Info

-This is the lua branch that doesn't rely on colorbuddy.nvim anymore If you want the version that uses colorbuddy.nvim, you can find it [here](https://github.com/marko-cerovac/material.nvim/tree/colorbuddy)
+This is the lua branch that doesn't rely on colorbuddy.nvim anymore.

+If you want the version that uses colorbuddy.nvim, you can find it [here](https://github.com/marko-cerovac/material.nvim/tree/colorbuddy)

 ## ✨ Features